 Deodar Wood

 Uttar Pradesh and Punjab are also home to deodar wood.
 Because it is close-grained, it can attain a neat and beautiful finish after deep polishing.
-This wood is also used to manufacture strong and long-lasting furniture.
+This mayerial is also used to manufacture strong and long-lasting furniture.
 Because of its durability, it is a wise option.
 Nevertheless, it is its rot resistance that distinguishes it as a favorite.

-Benefits of Deodar Wood
+Advantages of Deodar Lumber

-Uses of Deodar Wood
+Uses of Deodar Lumber

 • Certain Indoor Furniture Pieces: Accent chairs, drawers, kitchen cabinets, coffee tables, countertop cabinet doors